microsoft/playwright/docs/src/chrome-extensions-js-python.md

 const context = await chromium.launchPersistentContext('', {
   headless: false,
   args: [
-    `--headless=new`, // the new headless arg for chrome v109+.
-Use '--headless=chrome' as arg for browsers v94-108.
+    // the new headless arg for chrome v109+.
+Use '--headless=chrome'
+    // as arg for browsers v94-108.
+    `--headless=new`,
     `--disable-extensions-except=${pathToExtension}`,
     `--load-extension=${pathToExtension}`,
   ],